 My father could point to several underground, long ago caved in, coal mine entrances on Gottfried's hill.
 The underground coal mine entrance, just south of the cabin, with its big mound of coal tailings at the entrance, was very visible from our farm.
 Dad claimed one shaft at the northeast corner of our woods that went into Gottfried's hill still had a small coal car sitting in it.
 Once as a boy I took a shovel back to the woods to try and open the entrance.
-Fifteen minutes of now lives on the Jonas Yoder farm located just west of the intersection of Beech Road and Plymouth-Goshen Trail.
+Fifteen minutes of digging made me realize the impossibility of that effort.
+Evidence of other mining shafts dug into the east side of the hill were also visible.
+I often wondered if those mining shafts had caved in as the entrances had.